lyra/embedded-form-glue/README.md

 ## Customization

-The payment form can be customized in many ways like:
+The payment form can be customized in many ways.
+Some of them in the following examples:

 - [Use a custom field order](./docs/customization#use-a-custom-field-order)
 - [Add additional fields](./docs/customization#add-additional-fields)